-When I was nine, my first paying job was checking for bad guys in Mrs. Meyers’s house.
+My first paying job was checking for bad guys in Mrs. Meyers’ house when I was nine years old.
 Mrs. Meyers, a widow in her early sixties, lived beside us.
 Each Wednesday evening, after my family drove Mrs. Meyers home from church, my year-and-a-half older sister, Heather, and I ran inside to open closets and lift dust ruffles.
-I didn’t know why Mrs. Meyers was still scared of being alone; it had been years since she’d lost her husband, Johnny, whose portrait hung above a model ship and a pair of dutch wooden clogs on the mantel.
+I didn’t know why Mrs. Meyers was still scared of being alone; it had been years since she’d lost her husband, Johnny, whose portrait hung above a model ship and a pair of Dutch wooden clogs on the mantel.

-She tended her jungle-like back yard, fearless against snakes and bugs, fighting the battle of weeds and leaves under a thick canopy of trees and vines.
+She tended her jungle-like backyard, fearless against snakes and bugs, fighting the battle of weeds and leaves under a thick canopy of trees and vines.
 So why was she scared of the dark?
-And what did she expect us—two little girls—to do against whatever she feared might be hiding in that house after dark?
+And what did she expect us—two little girls—to do against whatever she feared might be hiding in that house?

-Still, when she unlocked the door, we bolted in ahead of her like two bobby-socked body guards while Mrs. Meyers screeched, “If there’s anyone in here, you’d better git.”
+Still, though I didn’t understand, when she unlocked the door, we bolted in ahead of her like two bobby-socked bodyguards while Mrs. Meyers screeched, “If there’s anyone in here, you’d better git.”

 “If there’s anyone in here, you’d better git.”

-After inspecting each room, Heather and I rendezvoused in the kitchen where Mrs. Meyers distributed our payment of two Oreo-ish looking cookies that did not fool me: they were off-brand chocolate sandwich cookies.
+After inspecting each room, Heather and I rendezvoused in the kitchen where Mrs. Meyers distributed our payment of two Oreo-looking cookies that did not fool me: they were off-brand chocolate sandwich cookies.

-The Oreo knock-offs were the easiest to detect.
+The Oreo knock-offs were easy to detect.
 Oreos had a proper ratio of chocolate wafer to creamy center, blending into the perfect pasty pair on my tongue.
 The off-brand sandwich cookies crumbled with too much dry cookie to the less-sweet sticky cream.
-The cookie and cream clashed, each vying for attention in my mouth, strangers rather than partner.
+The cookies and cream clashed, each vying for attention in my mouth, strangers rather than partners.

-That night, after Heather’s report of my ingratitude, my parents convinced me to curb my cookie snobbery.
-Today there’s hardly a cookie I’d turn away, brand name or not.
+Still, she’d probably be happy to know that, after Heather’s report of my ingratitude, my parents insisted I curb my cookie snobbery so that today there’s hardly a cookie I’d turn away—brand name or not.